Clark Mills (sculptor): Equestrian statue of George Washington (Washington Circle) (1860)

 Mills also captured a tense and crucial moment in the American Revolutionary War with the creation of an equestrian statue of Lt.
 Gen. George Washington in 1860.
 Congress commissioned this work in 1853 because of the tremendous popularity of Mills' equestrian statue of Andrew Jackson.
 The elaborate high pedestal that Mills originally designed, with three tiers of sculptured relief panels and smaller equestrian statues of Washington's generals, were never executed because of a lack of adequate funds.

 Statue of Freedom (1863)

-Beginning in 1860, the Statue of Freedom, which sits atop the United States Capitol, was cast in five main sections by Mills with the assistance of Philip Reid.
+Beginning in 1860, the Statue of Freedom, which was designed by Thomas Crawford and sits atop the United States Capitol, was cast in five main sections by Mills with the assistance of Philip Reid.
 The casting was undertaken at Mills' foundry on his estate on the border of Maryland and D.C.

 Abraham Lincoln (1865)

 In 1865 Mills made a life-cast of Abraham Lincoln's head.
 It is generally felt to be inferior in technical quality to the 1860 cast made by Leonard Volk, but has the advantage of showing Lincoln's entire skull, not just the face as does Volk's.